Records

 - reactive formulas for how to expose reactively compute data to the viewer of record.

-Records also have methods, can declare privacy policies, and hint at indexing for tables.
+In addition to being nestable and reusable, records in Adama come equipped with several useful features.
+They can have methods, can declare privacy policies, and hint at indexing for tables.

 If a record is used within a table, an implicit field called id

-is created with integer type.
+is created with an integer type.

 Methods